-2012 ANNUAL REPORT
+2013 ANNUAL REPORT

-QRxPharma Limited is a commercial- stage specialty pharmaceutical company focused on the development and commercialisation of new treatments for pain management.
+QRxPharma Limited is an Australian-based commercial-stage specialty pharmaceutical company focused on the development and commercialisation of new pain management and abuse prevention products.

-Based on a development strategy that focuses on enhancing and expanding the clinical utility of currently marketed compounds, the Company's product portfolio includes both late and early stage clinical drug candidates with the potential for reduced risk, abbreviated development paths, and improved patient outcomes.
+Based on a development strategy that focuses on enhancing the clinical utility of currently approved compounds as well as bringing new products to market, the Company's portfolio includes both late and early stage clinical drug candidates with the potential for reduced risk, abbreviated development paths, and improved patient outcomes.

-QRxPharma entered into a strategic collaboration with Actavis Inc. in December 2011 for the commercialisation of immediate release MOXDUO[®] in the US acute pain market.
-Additionally, the Company's clinical pipeline includes an intravenous (IV) and continuous release (CR) formulation of MOXDUO.
-For more information, visit www.qrxpharma.com.
+The Company's lead product candidate, immediate release MOXDUO^{}, is presently under review at the US Food and Drug Administration.
+QRxPharma entered into strategic collaborations with Actavis Inc. in December 2011, Paladin Labs Inc. in October 2012 and Aspen Group in September 2013 for the commercialisation of immediate release MOXDUO in the United States, Canadian and Australian (including New Zealand and Oceania) acute pain markets.
+The Company's clinical pipeline includes an intravenous (IV) and controlled release (CR) formulation of MOXDUO.